awslabs/damo/README.md

 Follow below instructions and commands to monitor and visualize the access pattern of your workload.

-    $ # ensure your kernel is built with CONFIG_DAMON_*=y
+    $ # ensure DAMON is enabled on your kernel
-    $ # install from PyPI, or use your distribution's package manager
+    $ # install damo from PyPI, or use your distribution's package manager
     $ sudo pip3 install damo
     $ sudo damo record $(pidof <your workload>)
-    $ damo report heats --heatmap stdout --stdout_heatmap_color emotion
+    $ sudo damo report heats --heatmap stdout --stdout_heatmap_color emotion

 The last command will show the access pattern of your workload, like below: